Utkarsh-3108/Clinic-Management-System_UM_project-3/README.md

    ```

 2. **Run the application:**
-   (Download the zip file from my Github repoistory then extract it on Your device.)
+  • (Download the zip file from my Github repoistory then extract it on Your device.)

-   (By using `vs.code` or any other text editor add file folder to your workspace.
+  • (By using `vs.code` or any other text editor add file folder to your workspace.)

-   (Click on `index.html` to open with live server to see the webpage and similarly open other *html files* to see other webpage)
+  • (Click on `index.html` to open with live server to see the webpage and similarly open other *html files* to see other webpage.)

-   (You can now use the project by Creating the Account on `login page`.
+  • (You can now use the project by Creating the Account on `login page`.)

 4. **Access the application directly:**
    - Open your browser and go to `http://127.0.0.1:5500/index.html` to see login page.